 Since the 1940s, PFAS have been used around the world in industry and in consumer products such as food packaging, non-stick cookware, waterproof clothing, stain-resistant fabrics, and firefighting foam.
 These synthetic chemicals can enter the environment and water supplies from multiple sources and do not break down easily, which is why PFAS are sometimes called “forever chemicals.”

-Quarterly Update – Late May 2023: Drinking water samples collected from Vancouver Water System (ID#91200) sources included detections of the following per- and polyfluoroalkyl substances (PFAS) that were above a State Action Level (SAL) as determined by the Washington State Department of Health.
+Quarterly Update – Oct.
+2023: Drinking water samples collected from Vancouver Water System (ID#91200) sources included detections of the following per- and polyfluoroalkyl substances (PFAS) that were above a State Action Level (SAL) as determined by the Washington State Department of Health.

 The levels of PFAS found in Vancouver’s water supply are slightly above recommended limits in state and federal guidance.
 The recommended limits are based on long-term exposure to PFAS throughout a person’s life and represent a conservative level at which no adverse impacts are expected over a lifetime of drinking the water, even in health-sensitive populations.

 The City of Vancouver’s extensive water system has 40 wells located at nine wellfields across our community.
-Recent testing in late May showed that one sample result exceeded the SAL for PFAS contaminants.
-Those results occurred at one of the City’s nine wellfields, Water Station 14.
-Only one water station was above State Actions Levels.
+Recent testing for PFAS showed that four separate samples exceeded the State Action Level for PFAS contaminants regulated by the Washington State Department of Health.
+Those results occurred at four of the City’s nine wellfields, including Water Stations 4, 8, 14 and 15.

 PFOA SAL 10 ppt